Quick note: This test is timed! You have N MINUTES to complete the test! All unanswered questions will be marked as incorrect. Good luck and godspeed!

 The practice test is similar to regular sample quizzes in its format, since it presents you with 20 multiple choice questions every time, but don't let this fool you.
 Regular Indiana road sign driving practice tests use a fixed set of questions you can work on over and over again until you reach the desired score.
 This quiz is entirely different - every time you begin the exam, the system chooses 20 arbitrary questions from a list of over 100 road signs, randomizes the order of those questions and builds a unique custom practice permit test for you to study.
 In addition to that, the exam will not provide you with the study aids you might have grown accustomed to while working on regular exams, the system requires you to rely only on what you have learned so far.
 If you have Indiana road sign study sheets posted on the wall next to your computer - cover them with something and do your best to avoid peeking among them for answers.

-Got a comment or a road sign to suggest for this free Indiana road signs driving practice test 2017?
+Got a comment or a road sign to suggest for this free Indiana driving practice test 2017 on road signs?
 Post it into the comment box on the page and we'll respond to you asap!
 Good luck at the BMV!